No products in the cart.

 If your question isn’t answered below, get in touch by email or phone and we’ll answer you direct.
 Thanks!

-- Can I take my wood stove on a plane?
 There’s nothing pressurised, toxic or flammable in any of our stoves, but if in doubt check with your airline.
 We’ve travelled all over the world with ours.
 And no need to worry about whether you can find the right fuel in the right canister to fit your stove; wood from anywhere will power your stove.

-Techy stove questions
+Technical stove questions

-- Did you say lower greenhouse gas emissions?
 Yes!
 Burning a kg of wood can have a different climate-warming effect according to how thoroughly it is burned.
 When burned completely it leaves just CO2, H2O and ash in its wake.
 When burned in an open fire, it produces methane, carbon monoxide, sooty particles of tar (that’s what visible smoke is), and many other nasty hydrocarbons – even formaldehyde and benzene.
 The stoves we sell don’t achieve perfect combustion, but they are a lot better (as much as 4 times better in the lab) than open fires.
 They combust much more of the gases and smoke particles than open fires, so release less smoke and more heat to your pot.

-- What's all this about 'rocket stoves'?
 Back in the 80s a man called Larry Winiarski began experimenting with efficient ways of cooking with wood, and founded the Aprovecho Research Centre.
 Thirty years on this is a world-renowned centre of excellence in wood stove design and testing, largely focusing its efforts on provision of appropriate technologies to poor countries.
 Larry came up with the rocket elbow principle, which provides ideal conditions for wood to burn cleanly and fully, and deliver its heat to your pot.
 The StoveTecs are designed by Aprovecho.

-- What's the point of fans in stoves?
 Combustion requires a few key elements: 1. fuel (provided by wood, which is evaporated into gases (‘wood gas’) during combustion); 2: heat (initially provided by a spark or match, and subsequently by combustion itself), and 3: oxygen.
 Open fires are innefficient because they are oxygen starved just where all the fuel and heat is.
 Fan- and convection-assisted gasifier stoves inject warm air into the heart of the combustion, so giving the wood gas an opportunity to fully combust.

-- Isn't the warning on carbon monoxide a bit over-dramatic?
 Whenever solid fuels are burned, carbon monoxide (CO) is released.
 Charcoal is a particular offender pushing out huge amounts of CO – and can be particularly dangerous because it is often percieved as a cleaner fuel because it doesn’t give off smoke.
 Carbon monoxide is a lethal colourless odorless gas; you can’t smell or see it.
 It is much more easily abosrbed into haemoglobin in our blood than oxygen, so it suffocates humans.
 DO NOT use wood or charcoal stoves in homes, tents, caravans or any enclosed space; good ventilation is required for safety.
 If you want indoor space heating, you need a stove with a chimney.
 Pregnant women and children are particularly senisitive.
 If you think you’ve been exposed, get fresh air and seek medical attention.

-- How do I minimise smoke from my stove?
 Use dry wood, don’t overfill the combustion chamber, and where there’s a fan make sure it’s up high enough for the stage of burn.
 Practise is another good way; you will become adept at optimising the performance of any stove with a little time.

-- Dry wood?
-In the UK?
 Yes, it can be a bit damp here, but you can usually find dryish wood.
 The trick is not to look on the floor but up; standing dead wood (i.e. still attached to trees) doesn’t get waterlogged (just wet on the outside from rain) and can often be very dry.
 Otherwise remove the wood sticking up into the air from fallen dead branches.
 The stoves can tolerate dampish wood, but you must get a good fire going first.
 We tend to carry some waxy lighting papers and a handful of dry kindling when out wild cooking just for this.

-- How do I know if wood's dry enough?
 A three year-old recently taught me this: if it goes ‘snap!’ you’re ok; if it bends and smells like cabbage, it’s too wet.

 Products & ordering

-- Do I save on postage if I order multiple items?
 Many of our products are sent out individually so unless you are ordering a significant number, it doesn’t result in savings in postage.
 If you think your order should benefit from a volume discount, drop us a line and we will certainly consider it.

-- Can I pay by cheque?
 Sure.
 Write out your order in full detail, address and telephone number and enclose a cheque made payable to Wild Stoves.
 Please don’t forget to add postage and packing.
 Send it to the address given in Contact.

-- I live nearby.
-Can I collect my order and save on postage?
 If you’re ordering a reasonable volume, quite probably.
 Drop us a line before you order.

-- I’ve seen a stove available online from the US; why would I purchase it from Wild Stoves?
 Firstly, because we absorb import charges (any product over £30 is liable to VAT, duty and a courier release fee).
 Secondly, we have already done the waiting, usually 3-6 weeks.
 Thirdly, we receive our stoves by ship where possible, so have a lower carbon footprint than if individual units are airmailed in.

-- Why did my order arrive in reused packaging?
 Because we source our packaging when we can from a charity reclaiming packaging from local businesses.
 This saves on waste, keeps our prices down, and still protects your products in transit.